SemSteDiff: Generative Diffusion Model-based Coverless Semantic Steganography Communication: Conditional Diffusion Model-based Coverless Steganography Module

 where $\hat{\epsilon}_{t, \text{priv}}$ is the semantic-conditioned noise prediction under private key guidance, and $\bar{\alpha}$ is the noise scheduling coefficient.
 In (\ref{30}), $\sigma_t = 0$ makes the transformation fully deterministic.
 The output $\mathbf{z}_T$ serves as an encrypted latent embedding of the secret image, recoverable only through the correct key-driven inversion. \item \textbf{Stego Sampling via Public Key:} The public key $K_{\text{pub}}$ is then used to guide the reverse sampling from $\mathbf{z}_T$ back to a visually coherent stego latent $\hat{\mathbf{z}}_0$.
 The reverse DDIM update is defined as:

 This ensures that the final output appears to follow the public key semantics, while the underlying generation path remains uniquely influenced by the private key trajectory. \end{enumerate}

 \begin{rem} Unlike traditional explicit embedding steganography methods, our approach does not modify existing images but instead of performing steganography directly during image generation.
-As illustrated in Algorithm~\ref{alg:attention_diffusion}, by conditional sampling process based on semantic keys, the secret information is hidden into the generative path while the public information controlls the content of stego images.
-This approach not only offers strong security and concealment, but also provides deep support for key recovery and verification at the semantic level. \end{rem}
+As illustrated in Algorithm~\ref{alg:attention_diffusion}, by conditional sampling process based on semantic keys, the secret information is hidden into the generative path while the public information controls the content of stego images. \end{rem}